What Is the Placebo Effect? | Definition & Examples

 For some people, just the idea that they are taking medication makes them feel better.
 This occurs even if the medication is actually just a placebo.
 This phenomenon is known as the placebo effect.
 In other words, the perception of feeling better is triggered by the person’s belief in the benefit of the treatment.

 When studying a new treatment, researchers must demonstrate that it is more effective than can just be explained by the placebo effect.
-To do so, they compare the results from those taking the new treatment are with those from the placebo.
+To do so, they compare the results from those taking the new treatment with those from the placebo.
 In order to accurately compare the two groups, participants in clinical trials must not know whether they received the treatment or the placebo.
-If the two groups have the same reaction, the new treatment is deemed ineffective.
+If the two groups have the same reaction, the effectiveness of the new treatment is not supported.

 How does the placebo effect work?